rayct/rayct/README.md

 October 15th, 2025

 ### Daily Quote:
-> Progress is made by trial and failure; the failures are generally a hundred times more numerous than the successes; yet they are usually left unchronicled.
+> The important thing in science is not so much to obtain new facts as to discover new ways of thinking about them.
-> 	- William Ramsay
+> 	- William Lawrence Bragg

 Stay Curious and keep Exploring!